Skip OBD2/J1939 connectors - connect directly to the CAN wires

 Need access to J1939/FMS data - but lack a connector port?

-Here, the CANCrocodile offers a simple solution by simply tapping directly into the relevant CAN bus wires.
-It’s automatically listen-only and does not affect warranties, making it great for large-scale fleet applications.
+In some cases, you'll need to log CAN data from vehicles with no direct connector available.
+Here, the CANCrocodile taps directly into the CAN bus wires.
+It's automatically listen-only and 100% contactless, making it ideal for fleet applications.

 Need data from a machine/test setup with no external connector?

 Many machine assets (e.g. in production) do not have built-in connector ports for CAN loggers.
-Here, exposing the CAN wires provides a simple access point for the CLX000 using the CANCrocodile as gateway.
+Here, exposing the CAN wires provides a simple access point for your CAN logger using the CANCrocodile as gateway.
 Further, the DC connector can easily be connected to a wall plug using a standard adapter cable.

-For most standard purposes, you'll be able to use just a DB9-OBD2 or DB9-J1939 connector for your CLX000.
+For most standard purposes, you'll be able to use just a DB9-OBD2 or DB9-J1939 connector for your CAN logger.
 However, various scenarios exist where this is not an option:

 - The OBD2/J1939 connector ports may be non-existing in the specific vehicle